surerselcuk/sente/README.md

 - **Flexibility**: Compatible with different browsers and platforms.
 - **Extensibility**: Ability to create your own custom test scenarios.
 - **Selenium Integration**: Seamless integration with Selenium WebDriver for powerful test automation.
-- **Cross-Browser Testing**: Supports testing across multiple browsers including Chrome, Firefox, and Safari.
+- **Cross-Browser Testing**: Supports testing across multiple browsers including Chrome, Firefox etc.
 - **Automated Test Execution**: Automate the execution of your test cases to save time and effort.

 ## Installation